dd9jn/rfc4880bis/crypto-refresh.md

 A number of algorithm IDs have been reserved for algorithms that would be useful to use in an OpenPGP implementation, yet there are issues that prevent an implementer from actually implementing the algorithm.
 These are marked in {{pubkey-algos}} as "reserved for".

-The reserved public-key algorithms, Elliptic Curve (18), ECDSA (19), and X9.42 (21), do not have the necessary parameters, parameter order, or semantics defined.
+The reserved public-key algorithm X9.42 (21) does not have the necessary parameters, parameter order, or semantics defined.
 The same is currently true for reserved public-key algorithms AEDH (23) and AEDSA (24).

 Previous versions of OpenPGP permitted Elgamal {{ELGAMAL}} signatures with a public-key identifier of 20.